lucasvascrocha/LinkedIn-scrap/README.md

 * Solution:
 Scrap all job data on the LinkedIn site automatically.
-After collecting the data, try to develop a way to improve the search for relevant opportunities in a personalized way for each profile.
+After collecting the data, use a filter strategy to optimize the search.

 * Challenge:
 There is not a single page with all opportunities.